jreisinger/docs/data/notes/cs/basics.md

             +--------------+
 ```

-* interpreter - program that simulates a computer that understands a high-level
+* Interpreter - program that simulates a computer that understands a high-level
   language
 * more flexible (interactive) development

-## by program scale
+## By program scale

 Traditional systems languages (C++, Ada, Java)